adb1997/Neural-Networks/README.md

 ### **--- MNIST---**

 Some neural network classifiers for the MNIST and Fashion MNIST datasets.
-Explanation and architecture in comments
+Experimented with regular neural network in Tensorflow as well as a Convolutional Neural Network to explore accuracy improvement.